 Born in 1975, he’s from Shizuoka prefecture, on the slopes of Mount Fuji.
 Devoted to cooking, he attended the renowned ‘Tsuri Culinary Institute’ in Osaka, trained as sushi chef and became food & beverage manager in a Tokyo restaurant.
 In 1996, thanks to his friendship with a fellow Italian owner of a pizza parlour nearby, he moved to Italy, where he began his career at Royal Hotel Carlton, in Bologna.
 In 2008 he started working at Armani Nobu in Milan and since then he collected a number of significant experiences in first class-restaurants such as Kiyo, Sushi B and The Fischer.
 The highlight of his career it’s in 2020, when Claudio Liu grants him responsibility of the kitchen and the sushi counter at IYO.

-Born in Pavia in 1972, Danilo has pursued a superb educational path: after obtaining a Diploma in hospitality in Stresa, he became AIS sommelier and, soon after, a sake sommelier.
+Born in 1972 in Pavia, Danilo has pursued a superb educational path: after obtaining a Diploma in hospitality in Stresa, he became AIS sommelier and, soon after, a sake sommelier.
 He was in charge of the restaurant, service and beverage at his own family business until he joined IYO in 2015.
 Profoundly passionate about Burgundy, he travels there several times a year, returning each time with an ever-more comprehensive knowledge.
 With guests, he prefers dialogue to imposition, but if you say “you choose”, he will indulge in recommending many wonderful wine labels.

 Born in Aosta in 1984, Nathalie moved to Milan to study Communication at IULM, University of Languages and Communication.
 After graduating, she chose to apply her newly-gained knowledge to the spheres of Food & Travel as well as Cultural Heritage.
 In 2018 she met Claudio Liu who radically threw her into fine dining.
-She was immediately intrigued by this world and applied her usual enthusiastic approach to this new role.
+She was immediately intrigued by this world and applied her usual enthusiastic and curious approach to this new role.
 Since 2018, she has overseen and coordinated all communication activities of IYO, AALTO and IYO Omakase.
 Meticulous and well organized, she never lets go until the results have been reached.